 The National Higher Education Science, Technology, Engineering and Mathematics (HE STEM) programme aims to improve outreach and widening participation across the sector.
 This STEM-Outreach-SW network is particularly for practitioners in the South West of England who work in the education sector (primary, secondary and tertiary) and who share a common interest in outreach and widening participation.
 There is a particular focus on sharing practice to help raise the profile and quality of outreach and widening participation activities.

 To enable dialogue between a group of like-minded Outreach workers, based in strategically important yet vulnerable subject areas (Science, Technology, Engineering and Mathematics).
+This list has been retained 20/05/15.
+No one can subscribe to this list and no one can post to this list. contact firstname.lastname@example.org for all enquiries regarding this list

 This group provides an announcement and communication channel for practitioners from the Science, Technology, Engineering and Mathematics disciplines who are undertaking, or seeking to undertake, discipline based pedagogic research in higher education.